Learnware-LAMDA/Learnware/README.md

 ### Auto Workflow Example

-The `Learnware` also offers automated workflow examples.
+The `learnware` package also offers automated workflow examples.
 This includes preparing learnwares, uploading and deleting learnwares from the market, and searching for learnwares using both semantic and statistical specifications.
-To experience the basic workflow of the `Learnware` package, the users can run `test/test_workflow/test_workflow.py` to try the basic workflow of `Learnware`.
+To experience the basic workflow of the `learnware` package, the users can run `test/test_workflow/test_workflow.py` to try the basic workflow of `learnware`.

 # Experiments and Examples